800 Rose St.Lexington KY 40536-0293

 Features: This triangular setting is used successfully to meet the needs of various cancer-related programs.
 It is one of three facilities that encompass the Markey Cancer Center.
 The other two are the Davis-Mills Magnetic Resonance Imaging Spectroscopy Center and the Combs Research Building.

-The Dorothy Enslow Combs Cancer Research Building provides 29,500 square feet of state of the art laboratory, office and conference space and includes three core facilities: Macromolecular Structure Analysis, NMR Spectroscopy, and Transgenic and Genetically Defined Mouse facilities.
+The Dorothy Enslow Combs Cancer Research Building provides 29,500 square feet of state of laboratory, office and conference space.

-Location: The building is located directly behind the Markey Cancer Center on the north side of UK Chandler Hospital on Rose Street.
+Location: The building is located directly behind the Ben F. Roach Cancer Center on the north side of UK Chandler Hospital on Rose Street.

 The Margrite Davis and Ralph Mills Magnetic Resonance Imaging and Spectroscopy Center houses instrumentation, research laboratories and support services for molecular, cellular, animal and human spectroscopic imaging, aiding the study of disease processes and evaluation of responses to treatment.
 The office tower of the MRISC Building is integrated with the Cancer Facility for Women and provides clinical evaluation space and chemotherapy / infusion services, plus the headquarters for the Women's Health Initiative.